Skip to content

 Custom Python formatters (subclassed Formatter) Format strings work; custom format() methods don't

-Custom Python handlers ⚠️ Accepted but bypass Rust performance pipeline
+Custom Python handlers ⚠️ Accepted; run synchronously in Python alongside Rust pipeline

 Subclassing LogRecord or Logger Rust types, not subclassable